Thursday, 2 December 2010

 Alan now focuses his wildlife art paintings on highlighting conservation and endagered animals.

-Alan M Hunt is one of the best wildlife artist in the world, his stunning paintings are unbelieveably realistic and are collected extensively by lovers of wildlife art and investers alike.
+Alan M Hunt is one of the best wildlife artist in the world, his stunning paintings are unbelievably realistic and are collected extensively by lovers of wildlife art and investors alike.
 Alan Started off his career as an Artist paintings British Birds and soon moved on to painting and specialising Birds of Prey.
 Alan now devotes much of his painting towards highlight conservation and the protection of endangered animals and this is reflected in his painting of Wildlife from around the world.